Ever had to hold off on a project nearing completion because you didn’t have the resources or the information available from the client?

 - Helps streamline work processes in the company

-- Ensures that both the client and the agency are on the same page before work begins.
+- Ensures the client and the agency are on the same page before work begins.

 If you skip project discovery altogether, you may have to deal with the following issues:

-- A steep increase in costs due to improper budgets (or none at all), which greatly affects the company’s ability to maintain its profit margins
+- A steep increase in costs due to improper budgets (or none at all) greatly affects the company’s ability to maintain its profit margins.

 1. Creating the Discovery Team